What is fulfillment?

 - On-Demand Product Fulfillment

 Fulfillment fees are charged based on the service provided.
 The effort can be charged per hour or per unit.
+A monthly basic fee is also often charged.

 Roughly speaking, fulfillment costs can be divided into 4 areas: